wise-home/jobs/developer.md

 # Developer for Wise Home

+**Please note: We're currently not looking for this profile, but we will be shortly.
+Stay tuned :)**

 ## About Wise Home

 Wise Home is a Danish smart home system by Vesta Merkur.